Skip to contents

 m_0

 intercept for linear regression of log treatment effect of PFS on log treatment effect on response.
-A value is expected only when use_orr = TRUE and use_pfs = TRUE, Default: NA
+A value is expected only when use_orr = TRUE and use_pfs = TRUE.
+Auto-filled based on indication if not supplied.

 m_1

 slope for linear regression of log treatment effect of PFS on log treatment effect on response.
-A value is expected only when use_orr = TRUE and use_pfs = TRUE, Default: NA
+A value is expected only when use_orr = TRUE and use_pfs = TRUE.
+Auto-filled based on indication if not supplied.

 nu_0

 standard error of m_0.
-A value is expected only when use_orr = TRUE and use_pfs = TRUE, Default: NA
+A value is expected only when use_orr = TRUE and use_pfs = TRUE.
+Auto-filled based on indication if not supplied.

 nu_1

 standard error of m_1.
-A value is expected only when use_orr = TRUE and use_pfs = TRUE, Default: NA
+A value is expected only when use_orr = TRUE and use_pfs = TRUE.
+Auto-filled based on indication if not supplied.

 lm_sd

 linear regression residual variance of log treatment effect of PFS on log treatment effect on response.
-A value is expected only when use_orr = TRUE and use_pfs = TRUE, Default: NA
+A value is expected only when use_orr = TRUE and use_pfs = TRUE.
+Auto-filled based on indication if not supplied.

 niter